-If you think that you or anyone else may have taken too much of these medicines, immediately telephone your doctor or Poisons Information Centre (Australia telephone 13 11 26) or go to the Accident and Emergency Department at your nearest hospital.
-Do this even if there are no signs of discomfort or poisoning.
+If you think that you or anyone else may have taken too much of these medicines, immediately telephone your doctor or Poisons Information Centre (Australia telephone 13 11 26, New Zealand telephone 0800 764 766), or go to the Accident and Emergency Department at your nearest hospital.
+Do this even if there is no signs of discomfort or poisoning.